Adult Learning and Employer-Sponsored Training

 Start with the basics, find out:

-(even if it's mandatory training, it's still a choice to be there, so why did they come?)
+> Why each of the adult learners is at the training session (even if it's mandatory training, it's still a choice to be there, so why did they come?)

 > What does each one wants out of the training?